VlasceanuCristina/TravelJournal/README.md

 DisplayDetailsTrip - activity for display details about trip; UpdateTrip- activity launched when press long click; AppDatabase, TripDao- for Room Database;
-Manage_Trip- activity for save data about a trip;
+Manage_Trip- activity for save informations about a trip;

 Other class or activities from project are not useful